pgorni/mami-the-spoiler-bot/README.md

 - it works on the mobile devices (requires a little tweaking, but it's possible)

 ### Mobile devices
 The spoiler bot works on mobile devices.
-The mobile version of Discord, however, has some issues with caching. **Because of that fact, the default delay between deleting the original message and the "safe" message is set to 4 seconds.** This setting should work on most devices, but *it's probably a good idea* to test it on your server and increase the delay if such a need arises.
+The mobile version of Discord, however, has some issues with caching. **Because of that fact, the default delay between deleting the original message and the "safe" message is set to 5 seconds.** This setting should work on most devices, but *it's probably a good idea* to test it on your server and increase the delay if such a need arises.
+(I've seen some devices that lagged unless the delay was set to 6.5s...)
 Also, if your internet connection's poor you *may* still see spoilers.
-This is also Discord's fault.
+This isn't the bot's fault, obviously.

 ### Spoiler syntax
 Multiple spoilers in one message are supported.